open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 * Asynchronous UpDownCounter, an asynchronous instrument which supports increments and decrements

+For more on synchronous and asynchronous instruments, and which kind is best suited for your use case, see [Supplementary Guidelines](/docs/reference/specification/metrics/supplementary-guidelines/).

 If a `MeterProvider` is not created either by an instrumentation library or manually, the OpenTelemetry Metrics API will use a no-op implementation and fail to generate data.